|Sputnik Signs (page 2)|

 Fort Wayne, IN

-Simple Simon Shoppes features this rooftop sign and another freestanding sign. [map]
+The Simple Simon Shoppes featured this rooftop sign and another freestanding sign.
+In 2017, the restaurant moved to a new location.
+Both of these signs were sold.

 This Columbus spiked ball was mounted way up on a pole in front of Trophies Bar & Grill.
 There was previously a record store here.
 Does anyone know the original business that this spiked ball was associated with?
 This photo is from 2009.
 By 2014, the spiked ball and pole were gone.